 Latin American Contemporary Art Projects (LaCa), 1429 Bryant Street, in the heart of the revitalized FreeMoreWest neighborhood, Charlotte.
+Through Aug.
+13 - "Fifth Anniversary Collective, a group show featuring nine selected artists who have exhibited with the gallery since its opening in March 2013, and celebrating its fifth year in operation.
 Ongoing - LaCa Projects is a platform dedicated to the presentation, development, and promotion of Latin American art and culture within the United States.
 The gallery encourages cross-cultural dialogue by representing a small group of influential and thought-provoking contemporary, emerging and mid-career artists, as well as exhibiting a broader range of work by established and Master Latin American artists.
 The gallery, which has expertise in a number of different art media with a significant focus on paintings, will also be part of a larger planned expansion that includes open artist studios and a dining concept.
 Hours: Mon.-Fri., 1-5pm or by appt.
-Contact: Neely Verano at (neely@ lacaprojects.com) or call 704/609-8487.
+Contact: Neely Verano at (neely@lacaprojects. com) or call 704/609-8487.